PhD in Engineering: Artificial Intelligence and RF Waveforms for radar and 5G communication

 The student will benefit from a close partnership with Leonardo Airborne and Space Systems.
 They will provide the candidate with training and company material, bimonthly reviews and advice from the industrial supervisor, annual presentation to the company radar branch of the business, and possible placements at the Leonardo site to implement and test the developed algorithms and waveforms.
 Leonardo is also sponsoring another PhD student in the Wireless Communications and Radar Group, plus a larger cohort of students across different universities allowing for mutual knowledge exchange and peer-learning for the students.

-Funding is available to cover tuition fees for Home/EU applicants, as well as paying a stipend at the Research Council rate (£14,777 for Session 2017-18).
+Funding is available to cover tuition fees for Home/EU applicants for 4 years, as well as paying a stipend at the Research Council rate (£14,777 for Session 2017-18).